-In addition,
+In addition.

+(.i) subjects may, with the consent of the Senate, be assessed by means of continuous assessment throughout the year/ semester (Rule GI3(I)(k) refers);

+and

-- (.i) subjects may, with the consent of the Senate, be assessed by means of continuous assessment throughout the year/ semester (Rule G13(1)(k) refers); - and - (.ii) Master's Degree in Technology or Doctorate research dissertations/theses may be examined at any time during the year. - (ii) Students are examined at Levels 4 and 5 for: - (.i) annual subjects, at the end of the year in which they were registered for such subjects; and - (.ii) semester subjects, at the end of the semester in which they are registered for any such subjects.
+- Master's Degree in Technology or Doctorate research (ii.) dissertations/theses may be examined at any time during the year. - Students are examined at Levels 4 and 5 for: (ii) - annual subjects, at the end of the year in which they were registered for such subjects;

+(.ii) semester subjects, at the end of the semester in which they are registered for any such subjects.

-(d) Examination of annual subjects
+Examination of annual subjects (d)